Redeem FAssets

 andassetDecimals

-from the asset manager settings. - Redeem the FAssets using the
+from the asset manager settings document. - Get the redemption request info to check the redemption status.

 In this example, you are not using the executor vault address, but you can use it to redeem FAssets on behalf of another address.